The Clear Edge

 Days 1-5: Channel Selection (5 hours)

-Most operators fail at lead generation by trying everything simultaneously.
-They post on LinkedIn, run Google ads, write blog content, attend networking events, send cold emails, and start a podcast.
-Result: Diffusion.
-Nothing reaches critical mass.
+Most operators fail at lead generation because they try everything at once.
+They post on LinkedIn, run Google ads, write blog posts, attend networking events, send cold emails, and launch a podcast.
+The result is diffusion, effort spread too thin, and nothing ever reaches critical mass.

 The Lead Generation Engine starts with strategic channel selection.
 You’ll choose one to two channels to master completely before considering any others.